garrandall/popular-music-data/tracks/until-it-s-time-for-you-to-go-the-new-birth.md

 Love me
 Love me now

-Ahhhh, this love of mine (love of mine)
+Ah, this love of mine (love of mine)
-(had no beginning, ooh ooh)
+(had no beginning, ohooh
 It has no end

 I was an oak